Human rights in Chile: Societal respect for religious freedom

 There were reports of societal abuses or discrimination based on religious affiliation, belief, or practice.
-Anti-Semitic incidents included verbal slurs, online harassment, and an increase in vandalism.
-Jewish government officials reported receiving anti-Semitic correspondence.
-Authorities and Jewish community groups noted an increase in anti-Semitic comments, including via social media.
+Antisemitic incidents included verbal slurs, online harassment, and an increase in vandalism.
+Jewish government officials reported receiving antisemitic correspondence.
+Authorities and Jewish community groups noted an increase in antisemitic comments, including via social media.

-Street protests over education and other social issues led to increased levels of graffiti including swastikas and other expressions of anti-Semitism in major cities.
-In January 2012 anti-Semitic comments in social media spiked following claims that an Israeli tourist had started a forest fire.
+Street protests over education and other social issues led to increased levels of graffiti including swastikas and other expressions of antisemitism in major cities.
+In January 2012 antisemitic comments in social media spiked following claims that an Israeli tourist had started a forest fire.
 Protests in response to events in the Middle East, which normally took place at the Israeli embassy, expanded to the CJCH Center.
 On January 21, three youths beat and verbally harassed a 23-year-old Jewish man at a party in Ritoque.
 Others at the party refused to assist the victim or to transport him to the hospital.
 The CJCH condemned the act.

 On August 19, 2012 a neo-Nazi group in the Araucania Region attacked a 14-year-old boy and drew a swastika on his stomach with a syringe.
-In September, coinciding with the Jewish holidays of Yom Kippur and Rosh Hashanah, the CJCH in Santiago reported that vandals marked synagogues and schools with swastikas and the phrase “Juden raus,” meaning “Jews out.”
-The Jewish community noted an increase in anti-Semitism throughout the year and leaders took precautions to ensure their safety.
+In September, coinciding with the Jewish holidays of Yom Kippur and Rosh Hashanah, the CJCH in Santiago reported that vandals marked synagogues and schools with swastikas and the phrase "Juden raus", meaning "Jews out".
+The Jewish community noted an increase in antisemitism throughout the year and leaders took precautions to ensure their safety.

 On August 24, 2012 the president of the Palestinian Federation of South America, which represented more than 300,000 Chileans of Palestinian descent, made anti-Semitic remarks to the media, comparing Zionists to Nazis.
 Neo-Nazi and skinhead groups engaged in gang-type criminal activities and anti-Semitic rhetoric.